tommysisk/writhe_tools/README.md

 - Classes to compute (time-lagged) canonical correlation analysis and visualize results.

-#### For an example of how to use this package to analyze molecular dynamics simulation data, see analysis_example.ipynb.
+#### For an example of how to use this package to analyze molecular dynamics simulation data, see analysis_example.ipynb in the examples folder.

-#### To train score-based generative models with any of the architectures listed above, see the sbm_scripts folder
+#### To train score-based generative models with any of the architectures listed above, see the sbm_scripts folder.

 ![Alt text](./images/writhe_layer.png)